ariutta/mynixpkgs/development/node-packages/README.md

 ## How to Update
-To update these packages, specify new version numbers in `node-packages.json`.
+To update these packages, specify new version numbers in each `node-packages-<v#>.json` file.
 Then run the `update.sh` script.